sileshn/ManjaroWSL2/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) [![License](https://img.shields.io/github/license/sileshn/ManjaroWSL2.svg?style=flat-square)](https://github.com/sileshn/ManjaroWSL2/blob/main/LICENSE)

 ## Features and important information
+ManjaroWSL2 may not properly load the Intel WSL driver by default which makes it impossible to use the D3D12 driver on Intel graphics cards.
+This is because the Intel WSL driver files link against libraries that do not exist on Manjaro.
+You can manually fix this issue using `ldd` to see which libraries they are linked, eg: `ldd /usr/lib/wsl/drivers/iigd_dch_d.inf_amd64_49b17bc90a910771/*.so`, and then try installing the libraries marked `not found` from the Manjaro package repository.
+If the corresponding library file is not found in the package repository, it may be that the version suffix of the library file is different, such as `libedit.so.0.0.68` and `libedit.so.2`.
+In such a case, you can try to create a symlink.

 ManjaroWSL2 has the following features during the installation stage.
 * Increase virtual disk size from the default 256GB
 * Create a new user and set the user as default